Adolph Stöhr

 Adolph Stöhr (February 24, 1855 – February 10, 1921) was professor of philosophy at the University of Vienna.
 His lectures and publications covered subjects such as logic, metaphysics, philosophy of language, experimental psychology, psychology of perception, and psychology of association.

+Stöhr was born in St. Pölten in Lower Austria on February 24, 1855.
+He went on to study law, botany, and philosophy at the University of Vienna.
+He started teaching at the university in 1885, becoming a full professor in 1911.